 Chapters can choose to pay the invoice before the end of March, or, for those chapters that have a program at the following Science Week, the amount invoiced can be deducted from the disbursements paid to Chapters after Science Week.
-The amount of the invoice will also be adjusted if candidates withdraw before the examination period.

 If chapters conduct their own examination improvement initiatives that are pre-approved by Council, (see point 5 of 'Protocol for Expenditure of Chapter Funds' above) the costs of these initiatives will also be deducted from the amount to be paid into the Examination Development Fund.
-If these costs exceed the amount for which the Chapter has been invoiced, then the Chapter will not contribute to the Examination Improvement Fund for that year.
+If these costs exceed the amount for which the Chapter has been invoiced, then the Chapter will not contribute to the Examination Development Fund for that year.
 However, any amount in excess of that owed by the Chapter will not be carried over to subsequent years.